nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 [Additional list of 105 total MCUs (including the 31 above) which may be pin-compatible with this breakout board](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/tree/main/Pin-compatibility-check/LQFP)

 I also took the above list and added price and stock information for the ones that are actually available in JLC PCB's inventory.
-As of the time of this writing (03 Feb 2021), there are [16 MCUs on JLC PCB which may be pin-compatible with this breakout board that also have minimum order quantities of 10 or less and have more than 5 in stock](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/tree/main/Pin-compatibility-check/LQFP).
+As of the time of this writing (03 Feb 2021), there are [14 MCUs on JLC PCB with at least 5 units in stock which may be pin-compatible with this breakout board](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/tree/main/Pin-compatibility-check/LQFP).

 Keep in mind that I'm only looking at the respective pinouts to determine if an MCU is "pin compatible".
 I have not checked each of these parts and cannot guarantee that they will work with this board without modifications, with the STM32L151C8T6 and STM32F302CBT6 being the two exceptions (I used those two on my first two batches of breakout boards, owing to the high cost of the STM32F103C8T6 at the time of my order, and I can confirm that they work).
 It is often the case that small, critical details can be hidden away in other pieces of documentation such as the hardware development guide or reference manual, so I would strongly recommend that you take my notes as merely a guide and that you take a much closer look at the datasheets and hardware development guides to determine for yourself if an MCU listed will actually work with this breakout board.
 The STM32CubeMX tool can be useful if you don't want to wade through a bunch of datasheets, but it might not tell the full story of which MCUs are or are not pin-compatible.